shaneutt/service-apis/site-src/v1alpha2/guides/multiple-ns.md

 infrastructure, yet control and configuration must be segmented to minimize access and fault domains.

-Gateways and Routes can be deployed into different Namespaces and attached to each other across Namespace boundaries.
+Gateways and Routes can be deployed into different Namespaces and Routes attached to Gateways across Namespace boundaries.
 This allows differing user access and roles (RBAC) to be applied to separate Namespaces, effectively controlling who has access to different parts of the cluster-wide routing configuration.
 The ability for Routes to attach to Gateways across Namespace boundaries is governed